 This is one of my favorite recipes - the chicken is crispy on the outside and soft inside.
 It´s usually consumed with tkemali sauce and vegetable salad.

-"Meat on the stick" is probably one o>f the oldest dishes in the history of mankind and therefore it´s no surprise that it´s very popular also at the Caucasus.
+"Meat on the stick" is one of the oldest dishes in the history of mankind and therefore it´s no surprise that it´s very popular also at the Caucasus.
 No matter whether we are speaking about the Russian shashlik, Azeri shish kebab, Armenian khorovats or Georgian mtsvadi - it´s essentially the same thing, lamb or pork barbecue.
 Historically, it´s been the fare of highlanders and hunters, but also Georgian kings indulged in it.
 Nowadays, it´s a popular dish at the family celebrations.

 Behind this peculiar name hides the veal meat baked with mushrooms and potatoes in the clay pot, generously covered with cheese.
 Not a very traditional dish, rather a "Soviet" one.
 Still, I can only recommend it.